Our vision

 Learners in S3 can choose Music, Drama or Music Technology or a combination of all three subjects.

 In S1 Music, learners spend term one developing leadership and problem-solving skills by experiencing the classrooms instruments offered.
 At the beginning of term 2 learners choose two to specialise in for the remainder of the Broad General Education.
 The classroom instruments on offer can be seen below.
 Listening and music literacy skills are developed through active learning tasks based on the following units of work: Getting Started, The Magic Mystery Wheel, Christmas Music, The Music of Scotland, Popular Music and Music from Around the World.
-TEamwork, communication and leadership skills are developed through various composition projects e.g. Scottish Waltz, composing a riff and improvisation.
+Teamwork, communication and leadership skills are developed through various composition projects e.g. Scottish Waltz, composing a riff and improvisation.

 In S2 Music, the following topics are studied Music in the Media, Skills Development and Careers in the Performing Arts, Christmas Music, Showtime and Top of the Pops.
 The four key skills; leadership, communication, problem-solving and teamwork are developed in these topics through performing solo and as part of a group on two instruments, composing and active listening activities.